 The most likely consequences of protests in Greece are the disruption of transport and work stoppages in the sectors involved in them.
 At times, certain sections of the city may be closed off to the public.

 In the case of transport sector strikes, it may become more expensive and more difficult to travel since expats using public transport will have to use alternative transport such as taxis.

 Crime in Greece

 As with anywhere, if expats are alert and careful they should be safe in Greece.

-In Athens, crime is generally restricted to petty theft such as purse snatching and pickpocketing, and violent crimes such as physical and sexual assault are generally rare.
+In Athens, crime is generally restricted to petty theft such as purse snatching and pickpocketing, while violent crimes such as physical and sexual assault are generally rare.
 Most crime is likely to occur in areas popular with tourists, some shopping areas and on public transport – particularly the metro.
-The same generally holds true of other major cities.
+The same generally holds true for other major cities.

 Safety tips for expats in Greece